bonsai-rx/docs/tutorials/synching.md

 ## Reaction Time

-For this and subsequent worksheets, we will use a simple reaction time task as our model systems neuroscience experiment.
+For this and subsequent tutorials, we will use a simple reaction time task as our model systems neuroscience experiment.
 In this task, the subject needs to press a button as fast as possible following a stimulus, as described in the following diagram:

 :::diagram
 ![State Machine Diagram](~/images/reactiontime.svg)